 - rendering32.highlight (default: syntect): specify if and how to perform syntax highlighting for code blocks.
 Valid values are: - syntect: uses the syntect library to perform syntax highlighting.
-This has the advantage of also enabling syntax highlighting for LaTeX/PDF and EPUB formats; however syntect support doesn't seem to work on Windows. - highlight.js: this_33 will use (and embed) highlight.js for HTML rendering, and will not perform any syntax highlighting for other output formats. - none: disable syntax highlighting.
+This has the advantage of also enabling syntax highlighting for LaTeX/PDF and EPUB formats; however syntect support doesn't seem to work on Windows. - highlight.js: this_33will use (and embed) highlight.js for HTML rendering, and will not perform any syntax highlighting for other output formats. - none: disable syntax highlighting.
 If your version of Crowbook (as is the case for Windows builds) isn't built with syntect support, it will default to none if you try to use it. - rendering.highlight.theme: only used if rendering.highlight is set to syntect, selects the theme to use for syntax highlighting.
-Default is "34 Inspired GitHub" Valid theme names are "36 Inspired GitHub", valid theme names are "36 Inspired
+Default is "34InspiredGitHub"35.
+Valid theme names are "36InspiredGitHub"37,